slupton89/fullstack-twitter-practice/README.md

 ## What's next?

-* Add comments/replies to a mew
+* Add comments/replies to a post
 * User Accounts
   * Don't just have the user enter their name
   * Sign up/Login
 * User Profiles
-  - Only show mews from a given user
+  - Only show posts from a given user
-* Search Mews
+* Search posts
 * Hashtags
 * User @mentions
-* Realtime feed of mews
+* Realtime feed of posts